Paul Mistral Park: The 1925 exhibition

 After the exhibition, the park still fenced in is opened to the public who is allowed only in the walks but the rate of frequentation is strictly regulated.
 In 1928, the installation of a carousel is refused by the town council.
 It's only from 1952 that children's attractions are installed.
 In July 1926, the depot used by visitors to park their car is destroyed.
 Various pavillons are bought by the city to Mr. Mornand and the :fr:Touring club de France, 18 October 1926.
 Over years, these building are destroyed except the orientation tower named Perret tower from the name of its architect.
 The railway's palace and the hydropower's palace will serve both as exhibition's palaces until the mid-1960.
 In 1929, the city rent the modern house, an exhibition attraction to install the radio "Alpes-Grenoble".
-The Perret tower stays reachable with its two lifts and is the main attraction but another starts to compete with it: the zoological garden in which two famous bears lives with wolves, deers, roes, wild boars.
+The Perret tower stays reachable with its two lifts and is the main attraction but another starts to compete with it: the zoological garden in which two famous bears lives with wolves, deer, roes, wild boars.
 These bears were offered to the city in 1925 by the Russian ambassador.
 The 8 February 1932, the Paul Mistral city council votes the building of the first sportive facility in the Park as requested by the cyclist societies.
 A "cyclist track" is built with rows of seats along the Clemenceau boulevard to avoid their members to go train on the esplanade of the door of France.

 Due to the brutal death of the Paul Mistral, the city council session of 31 October 1932 directed by its first deputy, Adrien Ricard, decided to rename the exhibition park into Paul Mistral park.